RafaelMurad/job-hunting-assistant/docs/SECURITY_AUDIT.md

 **Current State:**

-- `/admin/*` routes are protected in middleware
+- `/admin/*` routes are protected in the proxy (`proxy.ts`)
 - Non-admin users are redirected away from admin routes

 **Evidence:**

-- Admin pages have client-side guards only
+- Admin pages include a client-side guard component
-- No middleware.ts protecting `/admin/*` routes
+- Route entry is additionally blocked/redirected by `proxy.ts` for non-admin roles
-- Guards rely on user being in database with correct role
+- There is no `middleware.ts` file; the proxy is the edge gate

 **Risk:** Unauthorized access to admin functionality.